nicbou/timeline-old/README.md

 Imports tweets from a Twitter data export.

 Generally, you should import data with a `TwitterSource`, because it will keep looking for new tweets.
 A `TwitterArchive` is better for private accounts, or archives of deleted accounts.
-Unlike a `TwitterSource`, it does not require access to the Twitter API.
+Unlike a `TwitterSource`, it does not require Twitter API credentials.

 ### N26CsvArchive